 In addition to mobile testing, St. Elizabeth offers free education events.
 “We come into the churches or community areas and teach heart-healthy lifestyles, symptoms of a heart attack, symptoms of a stroke, hands-only CPR,” said Foley.

 “We educate them a little bit about why it’s important to be proactive with your health.”

 A four-hour fast is required for the blood test and appointments are preferred.
-Walk-ins are accommodated but to avoid possibly having to wait, call 859-301-WELL (9355).
+Call 859-301-WELL (9355).
 Insurance is not accepted, so patients should bring cash, check or credit card.
 For all upcoming dates, click here.